 All work should be executed in a safe manner.
-The Alaska Occupational Safety and Health Standards, as contained in 8 AAC 61.0010-61.1960, shall serve as minimum standards.
+The Alaska Occupational Safety and Health Standards, as contained in 8 AAC 61.0010-61.1960, "Alaska State Safety Code" and OSHA regulations shall serve as minimum standards.
 Upon request by the Union, the Employer shall provide the Union with any agency published safety manuals.